abdrauf26/abdrauf26/README.md

 My current project includes [Data Analysis in Singapore Condominiums and Apartments (2017 to 2022) - Unit Price($psf)](https://github.com/abdrauf26/abdul_rauf_repo)

 Thank you for coming in to the site here.
 It's been an awesome experience venturing into the data analysis process.

 Hope you had fun and benefit from it too.
 Have an awesome day!

-Best Regards

 Abdul Rauf